librazhd7/gentoo/README.md

 | `wheel` | administration group, commonly used to give privileges to perform administrative actions |

 > [!TIP]
-> To prevent possible threat actors from logging in as root, \
+> to prevent possible threat actors from logging in as root, \
 > deleting the password and/or disabling root login can help improve security. \
-> To delete the root password and disable login: `passwd -dl root`
+> to delete the root password and disable login: `passwd -dl root`

 ### to do
 - gentoo =>> minimal packages by use flags